moneytransfers.com

 Venmo is a simple peer-to-peer and online payment service, similar to the likes of PayPal.
 As of 2021, around 70 million people were using Venmo to process transactions.
 However, despite the popularity of this service, many still don’t understand how Venmo works, or whether Venmo is charging fees for users to access their accounts.

-Venmo give users access to a digital wallet, where they can store money, send and receive cash, and make transactions using a connected bank account.
+Venmo gives users access to a digital wallet, where they can store money, send and receive cash, and make transactions using a connected bank account.
 There is no monthly fee for having an account, and no fees for setting up your account.
-Here are some of the other things you can do without incurring any Venmo fees in 2023.
+Here are some of the other things you can do without incurring any Venmo fees in 2024.

 • Transfer money from a bank account